 We recommend staying away from the cheap furnace filters and investing in a high-efficiency air filter with a rating of at least 8 or higher.
 The depleted dust mite population throughout your house won’t thank you, but your family surely will for being healthier.

 Our Preventative Maintenance Program is a great way to ensure your HVAC system uses the best air filter possible.
 We visit your home twice a year and inspect your entire heating and air conditioning system, including your air filter.
+Still unsure about the best air filter for your home?
 Give us a call at 317-207-4021 to sign up today!

 Join Our Indianapolis HVAC Preventative Maintenance Program